 The Chamber Music Society of Lincoln Center (CMS), widely recognized as the world’s leading international chamber music organization, brings international, inter-generational ensembles of superb chamber music players to cities around the country and around the world as part of its extensive touring program.

 In November, CMS brings “Poulenc’s Homage to Winds” to eight cities, many of which are home to longtime CMS relationships.
-The tour begins at Drew University in Madison, NJ (Nov 2), the hometown of co-artistic director David Finckel, and where CMS has been performing for 20 years; another stop in the greater New York area is the Tilles Center in Brookville, NY (Nov 5), where CMS is in its second year of a new partnership residency.
-CMS returns to St. Cecilia Music Center in Grand Rapids, MI (Nov 7), which has participated in a CMS residency since 2012, and Midwest Trust Center Yardley Hall in Kansas City, KS (Nov 8), a frequent stop for CMS tours.
-The tour continues on to Wolf Trap in Vienna, VA (Nov 10), where CMS has had a residency with regular performances since 2020 and the Harris Theater in Chicago, IL (Nov 12), part of a CMS residency since 2012.
+The tour begins at Drew University in Madison, NJ (Nov 2), the hometown of co-artistic director David Finckel, and where CMS has been performing for 20 years; another stop in the greater New York area is the Tilles Center for the Performing Arts at Long Island University in Brookville, NY (Nov 3), where CMS is in its second year of a new partnership residency.
+CMS returns to St. Cecilia Music Center in Grand Rapids, MI (Nov 7), which has participated in a CMS residency since 2012, and Midwest Trust Center Yardley Hall in Overland Park, KS (Nov 8), a frequent stop for CMS tours.
+The tour continues on to The Barns at Wolf Trap in Vienna, VA (Nov 10), where CMS has had a residency with regular performances since 2020 and the Harris Theater in Chicago, IL (Nov 12), part of a CMS residency since 2012.
 CMS heads west at the end of the tour for performances at the University of Nevada in Reno, NV (Nov 13) and Chamber Music Concerts at Southern Oregon University in Ashland, OR (Nov 15).
 The tour culminates “at home” in New York with a final concert at Alice Tully Hall at Lincoln Center on November 17.
 While on the road CMS artists will also give masterclasses to students in Kansas City, Reno and Chicago.

 This concert treats audiences to classics from the 18th through the 20th centuries, performed by some of the world’s best chamber music artists.
 The program opens with Beethoven’s Duo for Clarinet and Bassoon, and closes with Poulenc’s effervescent Sextet, which the composer described as “an homage to the wind instruments I have loved from the moment I began composing.”
 Blending neoclassical elegance with French charm, this is a virtuosic work that promises to delight audiences with its infectious energy and melodic grace.